Before your first visit

 You will be given all the necessary information about the treatment plan, including costings and duration, at this consult.

-Depending on the treatment to be given, you may be able to go directly from this consult to treatment on the same day.
-However, as we can be extremely busy, this is not always possible.
+Depending on the treatment selected, you may be able to go directly from this consult to treatment on the same day.
+However, as we can be extremely busy, this may not always possible.